MadelineCoert/GameLab-EDA/README.md

 ## Reflections

 This project helped me build confidence in applying R to real-world analytics tasks.
-I strengthened my ability to clean and transform time-based data, craft visual narratives, and communicate insights effectively.
+I strengthened my ability to clean and transform time-based data, craft visual narratives and communicate insights effectively.
 With further development, this project could be extended into predictive churn modeling using logistic regression or time series analysis.

 ---